 4. Retinoids Thin The Skin

-Not at all!
 In fact, the opposite is true.
-Retinoids boost collagen production, which leads to thicker and firmer skin overtime!
+Retinoids boost collagen production, which makes skin THICKER and firmer overtime.

-5. You Shouldn’t Apply Retinoids Around Your Eyes
+5. You Shouldn’t Use Retinoids Around Your Eyes

 6. Retinoids Work Immediately

 Listen, gorgeous.
 Retinoids are anti-ageing superstars but they take their sweet time to work.
 We’re talking months here.
 If you’ve been using retinol for a few weeks and see no improvement, it’s because it’s too early.